 - (a) These forms and records should be designed in such a way that all the cost data should be collected; - (b) Forms should be easy to understand & user friendly to other functions; - (c) Cost reports should meet the objectives of the management; - (d) Cost reports and records should meet the statutory requirements.
-In view of the recent statutory requirements such as compliance report and cost audit report rules 2011, the forms and records should meet these requirements also.
-The form of compliance report is shown below. - (e) The forms, records and reports should be flexible enough to update the necessary changes in the future.
+In view of the recent statutory requirements as required under Companies (Cost Records and Audit) Rules, 2014, the forms and records should meet these requirements also. - (e) The forms, records and reports should be flexible enough to update the necessary changes in the future.